-The Borrower: is the person having personal details as stipulated in Item I of Part A of this Loan Application Form and Credit Agreement.
+The Borrower: is the person having personal details as stipulated in Item I of Part A of this Loan Application Form and Loan Agreement.

 Disbursements

 The loan is disbursed to the Borrower through services offered by Money Transfer Providers in partnership with the Lender.